wwivbbs/docs/docs/network/ftn_nets.md

 ```
 ┌─────────────────────────────────────────── Network Configuration; Net #4 ┐
 │ Net Type  : Fido                                                         │
-│ Net Name  : wwivnet-ftn                                                  │
+│ Net Name  : MyNet                                                        │
 │ Node #    : 1                                                            │
-│ Directory : ftn\                                                         │
+│ Directory : mynet\                                                       │
 │ Settings  : [Enter to Edit]                                              │
 │ Addresses : [Enter to Edit]                                              │
 └──────────────────────────────────────────────────────────────────────────┘
 ```

-### Setup using ATTACH style
+### Setup using BSO style

 These are the default settings for all nodes in this network.
-Here is an example of using D'Bridge as the FTN mailer.
-The inbound and outbound directories map to those in D'Bridge.
-The temp directories are relative to the network directory defined on the previous screen.
+Here is an example of using BSO style with thw built-in BinkP.
+All of the directory names are relative to the network directory defined on the previous screen.

-Note: When using ATTACH, only using D'bridge has been tested.

 ```
-┌──────────────────────────────────────────────────────── Network Settings ┐
+┌─────────────────────────────────────────────────── [Press Enter to Edit] ┐
-│ FTN Address  : 11:1/211                                                  │
+│    FTN Address: 11:2/115                                                 │
+│  Nodelist Base: MYNET                                                    │
-│ Inbound Dir  : C:\db\inbound\                                            │
+│    Inbound Dir: in\                                                      │
-│ Temp In Dir  : temp\                                                     │
+│    Temp In Dir: tempin\                                                  │
-│ Temp Out Dir : temp\                                                     │
+│   Temp Out Dir: tempout\                                                 │
-│ Outbound Dir : C:\db\outbound\                                           │
+│   Outbound Dir: out\                                                     │
-│ NetMail Dir  : C:\db\messages\                                           │
+│    NetMail Dir: netmail\                                                 │
-│ BadPacket Dir: badpackets\                                               │
+│  BadPacket Dir: badpkt\                                                  │
-│ Mailer       : NetMail (ATTACH)         Max Arc Size : 0                 │
-│ Transport    : Directory                Max Pkt Size : 0                 │
-│ Packet Type  : FSC-0039 Type 2+         Bundle Status: Immediate         │
+│        TIC Dir: tic\                                                     │
+│    Unknown Dir: unknown\                                                 │
+│    Origin Line: Mystic Rhythms BBS                                       │
-│ Compression  : ZIP                                                       │
+│         Mailer: BSO (FLO) [Recommended]   Process TIC  : Yes             │
-│ Packet PW    : PASSWORD                                                  │
+│      Transport: WWIV BinkP                Cvt Hearts   : No              │
-│ AreaFix PW   : PASSWORD                                                  │
+│                                           Cvt WWIV Pipe: Yes             │
 └──────────────────────────────────────────────────────────────────────────┘

 ```

 One the Addresses page, you can select the address from the list.
 You may also press A to add an address or D to delete an address.
+You will need to define an address to set the packet types and passwords to use for that address.

 Example: